Crew & Operations

 David was born and raised in a New England family with strong ties to the sea and a tradition of active storytelling.
 He and his two sisters and brother grew up around boats and the mountains, inspired by the adventures of their parents.
 David attended Bowdoin College, where he majored in comparative religious studies.
 His collegiate highlight was a sea semester at the Williams College-Mystic Seaport program, where he learned celestial navigation and researched the Arctic schooner Bowdoin.
 After college, with a 100ton USGC license, he captained a 51’ aluminum sailboat, completed two transatlantic crossings and five years as an educator at the Hurricane Island Outward Bound School in Maine.
 For three decades he has led Compass Light Productions, producing over 30 films in the Arctic.
 In 2014, David was the Coastal Studies Scholar at Bowdoin, where he developed and taught Digital Seashore Diaries, and Science to Story (integrating a visit to the schooner Bowdoin with the school’s Arctic Studies program).
 In 2015, he founded the Conservation Media Group (CMG), a modest not-for-profit intermediary organization supporting the next generation of filmmaker activists and organizations campaigning for healthier oceans, and a just and fossil-free economy.
 David has volunteered as a Board Member at the Penobscot Marine Museum, and as an Advisory Board Member at the Mystic Seaport Museum, Alnoba, the Lewis Family Foundation, and the Ocean Foundation.
-He currently Chairs the Board of the Hurricane Island Center for Science and Leadership.
-David and his family have served as seasonal caretakers of Camden’s Curtis Island Lighthouse for over 40 years.
+He currently serves on the Board of the Hurricane Island Center for Science and Leadership.
+David and his family recently completed 43 years of service as seasonal caretakers for Camden’s Curtis Island Lighthouse.

 ArcticEarth is an initiative of Compass Light Productions.
 We produce motion pictures that explore the human relationship to the ocean and the outdoors.
 Our staff builds on an active network of outdoor field production personnel in 55 countries worldwide.
 We have been ranked among the Global Top 100 Production Companies by Realscreen.